Madeleine May Kunin

 When her third term ended in early 1991, Kunin returned to private life, lecturing and writing at Radcliffe College, Harvard’s Kennedy School of Government, and Dartmouth College.
 In 1992, she was active in Bill Clinton’s presidential campaign, serving on the three-person team that helped select his running mate; later, she was a member of Clinton’s presidential transition board of directors.
 President Clinton named Kunin deputy secretary of education in 1993, a position she held until 1996, when she became United States ambassador to Switzerland, the country of her birth.
 As ambassador, she facilitated the creation of the Swiss banks’ compensation fund for Holocaust survivors.
 When her mother’s name was found on the list of dormant account holders, she was drawn into a debate on both a personal and professional level.
 It was fortuitous that as a Jewish woman she could make a difference for Jewish Holocaust survivors and heirs of victims.

-Kunin held the position of ambassador until 1999 and then returned to Vermont, where she teaches and writes.
-She has a joint appointment as distinguished visiting professor at both the University of Vermont and St. Michael’s College.
+Kunin held the position of ambassador until 1999 and then returned to Vermont to teach and write.
+She served as the Bicentennial Scholar-in-Residence at Middlebury College until 2003, when she was appointed as distinguished visiting professor at both the University of Vermont and St. Michael’s College.
 Her 2004 course at the University of Vermont was entitled, “Serving the Public Good.”
-Kunin is also chair of the board of the Institute for Sustainable Communities, a non-governmental organization she founded in 1991.
-She also offers regular commentaries on Vermont Public Radio.
+Kunin also serves as chair of the board of the Institute for Sustainable Communities, a non-governmental organization she founded in 1991, and offers regular commentaries on Vermont Public Radio.
+She has written four books; her latest book, entitled Coming of Age: My Journey to the Eighties, was published in 2018 and explores the experience of growing old.

 In her life and career, Madeleine May Kunin has epitomized the American experience.
 As a woman, an immigrant, and a Jew, she has taken advantage of the opportunities American democracy has to offer and, in turn, has contributed substantially to making America a better, more inclusive society.